Stenotrophomonas

-Stenotrophomonas is a genus of Gram-negative bacteria, comprising at least twenty-six species.
+Stenotrophomonas is a genus of gram-negative bacteria, comprising at least twenty-six species.
 The main reservoirs of Stenotrophomonas are soil and plants.
 Stenotrophomonas species range from common soil organisms (S. nitritireducens) to opportunistic human pathogens (S. maltophilia); the taxonomy of the genus is still somewhat unclear.

 Importance

 The most common species, S. maltophilia, is very versatile and can be beneficial for plant growth and health, can be used in agriculture, biocontrol, bioremediation and phytoremediation strategies as well as the production of biomolecules of economic value.
 On the other hand, some of S. maltophilia strains are opportunistic pathogens to humans with a multidrug resistant profile.
 S. indologenes can also cause or be part of polymicrobial infections in humans, especially small children.
 Most Stenotrophomonas generally are not phytopathogenic unlike closely related genera Xylella and Xanthomonas, however some Stenotrophomonas are pathogenic to plants like Stenotrophomonas beteli and Stenotrophomonas hibiscicola.
 Members of the genus Stenotrophomonas have an important ecological role in the nitrogen and sulphur cycles.
-Stenotrophomonas species, especially S. maltophilia and S. rhizophila, are often found in association with plants, such as cucumber, oilseed rape, potato, strawberry, alfalfa, sunflower, maize, rice, wheat, various weeds, willow and poplar.
+Stenotrophomonas species, especially S. maltophilia and S. rhizophila, are often found in association with plants, such as cucumber, oilseed grape, potato, strawberry, alfalfa, sunflower, maize, rice, wheat, various weeds, willow and poplar.
 Stenotrophomonas can be isolated from the rhizosphere or from internal plant tissues, particularly from the vascular tissues of the root and stem.